 So why aren’t you?
 Is it just the stresses of summertime getting you down… or something more?

-Despite seasonal affective disorder (SAD) always being linked to winter, it’s possible have seasonal affective disorder in summer, also sometimes referred to as ‘reverse seasonal affective disorder’.
+Despite seasonal affective disorder (SAD) always being linked to winter, it’s possible to have it in summer.
+This is also sometimes referred to as ‘reverse seasonal affective disorder’, or just ‘summertime depression’.

 So if you are finding yourself glum in the sun, read on.